ZhenyingZhu/StudyNotes/EPI.markdown

 - Recursive call to try all values and stop when invalid value shows.
 T(n)=O(2^9)

 #### 16.10
+Compute a Gray code
+- By defination, use a hashtable to record added results.
+Then try modify one bit from the preivous result to see if it should add to results or not.
+- When bit number is 1, there is only 0 and 1.
+Bit number is 2, use 0 add bit number 1 vector, and then use 1 add the vector in reverse order.
+T(n)=O(2^n), S(n)=O(2^n).

+#### 16.11
+Compute the diameter of a tree with weight on edges
+- Diameter is the max distance between two leaves.
+Traverse all the children.
+One child could has the largest diameter.
+Otherwise the sum of distances to two farthest leaves is the diameter.
+T(n)=O(n), S(n)=O(1).

+Variant:
+- minimize the time for rooted tree sends message to all nodes: use the reverse order of the distance to leaves.

+### Chapter 17

 ## Notation, Language and Index
 ### Notation